prof-rossetti/internet-technologies/exercises/website-interactivity/exercise.md

     </script>
   </body>
 </html>
 ```

 Note the position of the `<script>` tags at the bottom of the `<body>`.
 This is the desired position for JavaScript tags for page-loading reasons.
 Functionality defined in these third-party JavaScript libraries makes the interactive functionality possible.
 And we add our custom JavaScript afterwards.

-On the index page, you'll also notice hyperlinks to two other pages: `page2.html` and `page3.html`.
-Let's create those other pages now, using the following content:
+On the index page, you'll also notice hyperlinks to a few other pages: `page2.html`, `page3.html`, and `page4.html`.
+Let's create those other pages now, using the following content...

+Page Two:

 ```html
 <!DOCTYPE html>